Does nicotine increase testosterone or quietly wreck it?

 Photo by Maico Pereira on Unsplash

 “We often see a ‘smoker’s paradox’ in clinic.
 A patient might have decent testosterone numbers on paper because nicotine blocks the breakdown of hormones, but their sexual health is failing because their blood vessels are damaged.
-It is a biological smoke screen—you have the fuel, but the engine is broken.”
+It is a biological smoke screen.
+You have the fuel, but the engine is broken.”

 Alexander Grant, MD, PhD